-The estimated future revenues and expenditures reflected in the SOSI are based on various economic, employment, and other actuarial assumptions, and assume that the Railroad Retirement program will continue as presently constructed.
+The estimated future revenues and expenditures reflected in the SOSI are based on various economic, employment, and other actuarial assumptions, and assume that the RRP will continue as presently constructed.
 The calculations assume that all future transfers required by current law under the financial interchange will be made.
-For further details on actuarial assumptions related to the Railroad Retirement program and how these assumptions affect amounts presented on the SOSI and SCSIA, consult the Technical Supplement to the 27th Actuarial Valuation of the Assets and Liabilities Under the Railroad Retirement Acts as of December 31, 2016 and RRB's financial statements.
+For further details on actuarial assumptions related to the RRP and how these assumptions affect amounts presented on the SOSI and SCSIA, consult the Technical Supplement to the 27th Actuarial Valuation of the Assets and Liabilities Under the Railroad Retirement Acts as of December 31, 2016 and RRB's financial statements.